Student Conference Funding

 and (f) a travel waiver.

 The faculty research supervisor should also send an email endorsing the trip.
 If the faculty member has a grant with funds allocated to student travel, the grant funds should be utilized for that purpose.
 Chairs and Directors should indicate by email if departmental funds are being used for the match.

 Travel grant funds are distributed on a reimbursement basis, and receipts are required for all expenses.
-Within 30 days of the conference students who receive travel funds must submit – to Jeanette Albert, A&S Business Manager – a brief report on their conference participation along with receipts.
+Within 30 days of the conference students who receive travel funds must submit – to Angelina Baker, A&S Business Manager – a brief report on their conference participation along with receipts.
 Reimbursable expenses are limited to travel, registration and lodging.
 The College also reserves the right not to grant a reimbursement for any travel during which the student engages in any conduct violating applicable College policies, practices, or procedures, or any applicable law.